dotlang/language/Enhancements.md

 now that we don't have Stack<> and Stack as parent of all, we can write `int [Stack this].ff` and ignore type declaration for each fucntion. it is not explicit but typing `<T>` for each function is a pain. shall we update struct accordingly?

-? - having extension methods have access to class fields is a form of gen. also those methods won't be called by anyone except the dev or people who trust him. if code gets compiled without any metadata or documentation, field access will be meaningless. because what would be variable names? also compiler won't know what to do with `this[field1]` does the class even have this field? we can have `_` for private private fields and other cal be accessed by ext methods. but this will be confusing.
+N - having extension methods have access to class fields is a form of gen. also those methods won't be called by anyone except the dev or people who trust him. if code gets compiled without any metadata or documentation, field access will be meaningless. because what would be variable names? also compiler won't know what to do with `this[field1]` does the class even have this field? we can have `_` for private private fields and other cal be accessed by ext methods. but this will be confusing.

-? - MCSF (Multiple class in single file) in the current pure OOP method, we may need to define a lot of classes. e.g. Printer, NoNullPrinter, ... shall we use keyword `class`? if so, maybe we can go like golang, and it will make adding extension methods much more clearer?
+Y - MCSF (Multiple class in single file) in the current pure OOP method, we may need to define a lot of classes. e.g. Printer, NoNullPrinter, ... shall we use keyword `class`? if so, maybe we can go like golang, and it will make adding extension methods much more clearer?